eqlabs/pathfinder/docs/docs/getting-started/running-pathfinder.md

 Follow the official [Docker installation guide](https://docs.docker.com/get-docker/) for your operating system.

+### Setting Up the Ethereum API URL

+Pathfinder requires an Ethereum Websocket API URL to verify Starknet state proofs by communicating with the Ethereum blockchain.
+You can obtain this URL from services like [Infura](https://www.infura.io/) or [Alchemy](https://www.alchemy.com/).
+After signing up, create a new project on your desired Ethereum network to receive your WebSocket (wss://) endpoint.

 ### Running Pathfinder with Docker

-Once Docker is installed, you can run Pathfinder using the following commands:
+With Docker installed and your endpoint ready, you can run Pathfinder using the following commands:

 ```bash
 mkdir -p $HOME/pathfinder